naston/OffRoPE/README.md

 # OffRoPE
-Using randomized offsets for better context length generalization of RoPE embeddings
+Using randomized offsets for better context length generalization of RoPE embeddings.